Keto French Dip Sliders

 French dip sandwiches were never meant to be dainty.
 They’re messy, drippy, beefy, and require at least three napkins… which is exactly why I missed them so much after going low carb.
 A bunless pile of roast beef just wasn’t cutting it.
 I wanted the full experience, something I could pick up, dunk, and inevitably drip down my wrist.

 They’re stacked with warm roast beef, deeply caramelized onions, melted cheese, and tucked into soft keto slider rolls.
-But the real star here is the au jus.
-It’s homemade, ridiculously easy, and somehow tastes like it simmered all day, even though it didn’t.
+But the real star is the au jus.
+It’s homemade, takes about 10 minutes, and somehow tastes like it simmered all day.
+I deglaze the skillet after pulling the caramelized onions and all that fond dissolves right in.
+That’s basically concentrated flavor at that point.
 These sliders are meant to be dipped.
 No dry sandwiches allowed.

-I’ve made these for weeknight dinners, casual get-togethers, and even game nights where everyone “just wants one”… and then somehow four disappear.
+I’ve made these for weeknight dinners, casual get-togethers, and game nights where everyone “just wants one”… and then somehow four disappear.
+They’re the kind of thing I set out on a board next to Italian keto sliders or a pile of keto nachos and let people graze.
+For something lighter alongside, buffalo cauliflower balances out all that beef and cheese.

 Ingredients